Updated April, 14th 2020 to reflect the recent notice of commission changes coming on April, 21st 2020.

 Before we dive in there are a few important things to note in this analysis.

 - These commission rates are specific to Amazon.com.
 There are now 16 other Amazon affiliate programs around the world and each has its own rates.
 If there is interest in cataloging the evolution of commission rates for some of the other programs please let us know in the comments below and we can apply the same process to these other programs.

 - We may have missed something.
 We tried really hard to be as accurate as possible but there may be mistakes and inadvertent omissions.
 If you see something let us know and we’ll get it updated.

 - This analysis spans from December 1st, 2010 until now (spring 2020).

 - You can find a spreadsheet of our research that was the basis for this article here.
 Note that if you reference this in your own writing, we really appreciate you crediting this blog, using the following link: https://geni.us/AmazonCommissionRates.

 The nitty-gritty details are all laid out below but before you read through the next seven thousand words of the history of the Amazon affiliate commission rates over the last decade let’s give you the “TL;DR”.

-While it’s a bit like comparing apples to oranges due to a major shift in the Associates’ commission payout model in early 2017, the gist is that the average commission rate for peaked in mid-2012 at 9.25% and has fallen to less than half of that with 4.18% in early 2020.
+While it’s a bit like comparing apples to oranges due to a major shift in the Associates’ commission payout model in early 2017, the gist is that the average commission rate for peaked in mid-2012 at 9.25% and has fallen to nearly a third of that with 3.14% in early 2020.

 Amazon’s affiliate program is over twenty years old now and has seen some major changes over that time.
 It’s evolved, as it should.
 As the program continues to evolve it shouldn’t come as a surprise that rates change and a sizable chunk of those rates will decrease.